CGL-Deeplearning/vision/Vision_readme.md

-# Calling Variant with Vision
+# Calling Variants with Vision

 ## Set-up